 Always read the label.
 If symptoms persist see your healthcare professional.

-white to pale yellow lyophilised powder.
-Reconstituted solution colourless to slightly yellow liquid
+Lyophilised powder: white to pale yellow in colour.
+Reconstituted solution: colourless to pale yellow, clear to slightly opalescent liquid.

 Do I need a prescription?